carpentries/lesson-example/README.md

 ## Quick Instructions

 1. Do *not* fork this repository directly on GitHub.
-    Instead, please follow the instructions in [the setup instructions](http://swcarpentry.github.io/lesson-example/setup/) to create a repository for your lesson by importing material from [the styles repository][styles].
+    Instead, please follow the instructions in [the setup instructions][setup] to create a repository for your lesson by importing material from [the styles repository][styles].